 What's the best format for sending a proposal?

 PDF for formal proposals.
 It preserves formatting, looks professional, and prevents accidental edits.
 For ongoing client relationships where proposals are less formal, a Notion page or Google Doc works fine.
-Never send a proposal as a plain email body - it looks like an afterthought.
+Never send a proposal as a plain email body.
+It looks like an afterthought.

 How do I handle the client wanting a discount?